-If it is not possible to immediately establish a connection, the function will return {select, SelectInfo}, and the caller will later receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when the connection has been completed or failed.
-A subsequent call to connect/1 will then finalize the connection and return the result.
+In the case when its not possible to immediately establish a connection, the function will return with the SelectInfo.
+The caller can then await a select message, { '\$socket', Socket, select, Info} (where Info is the ref field from the SelectInfo, a subsequent call to connect will then establish the connection).